 Another plant disease that requires careful inspection of lower leaves of your plants, downy mildew begins to show itself on the topside of leaves as yellowish-white patches of color on older growth.
 Upon more careful inspection of the underside of these leaves, you may find a cotton-colored fungi.
 In growing zones that experience very high humidity and cooler temperatures, downy mildew can become a problem that infects multiple plants throughout your garden.

 If you suspect plants in your garden are infected with downy mildew, remove and destroy those plants and soon as possible.
 This type of bacteria can survive winters on plant debris and in soil, so removing any signs of it from your garden right away is the best way to keep it from spreading.
 For plants that may be growing alongside an infected plant, introduce a copper spray.
-Begin using the copper spray about 2 weeks before long periods of wet weather, and repeat the treatment every week until all signs of downy mildew are gone.
+Begin using the copper spray about 2 weeks before long periods of wet weather and repeat the treatment every week until all signs of downy mildew are gone.

 Spider Mites

 While not an actual bacterial disease like the previously mentioned issues, spider mites can wipe out an entire plant in a matter of days if they go unnoticed.
 While many think spider mites are insects, they are actually a type of arachnid.
-Spider mites tend to affect plants grown in hot, dry conditions, and will thrive in gardens with heavy insecticide use, since their natural predators will have been killed or repelled by it’s use.
+Spider mites tend to affect plants grown in hot, dry conditions, and will thrive in gardens with heavy insecticide use, since their natural predators will have been killed or repelled by its use.
 Host plants for these unwelcome garden visitors include plants like eggplant, strawberries, beans, melons, ornamental flowers, and most types of houseplants.
 You’ll be able to spot a spider mite infestation by noticing browned, curling leaves, and a type of webbing that looks spider-like.

 To stop spider mites in their tracks, immediately prune away sections of plants that are infested, and discard in the trash.
 Visit your local garden center or nursery, where you’ll have a wide variety of insecticide treatments at your disposal.
 For an organic approach, apply neem oil or horticultural oil to all parts of the plants, in an attempt to kill eggs that may be laid throughout the leaves.
 If your local garden center sells ladybugs, they make an ideal (and easy) solution to slowing the spider mites from spreading.
 Plus, you’ll have happy ladybugs, as they make their way around your garden and eat up the spider mites.